tiagofernandez/bazooka/README.md

 retrieving a response for the provided request and configuration.
-The main idea is to allow developers to create plug-ins that will reuse a set of available libraries (mostly web services-related) through scripting languages (e.g. Groovy, JRuby, Scala, Rhino, etc).
+The main idea is to allow developers to create plug-ins that will reuse a set of available libraries (mostly web services-related) through scripting languages (e.g. Groovy, Ruby, Javascript, Python, etc).
 Currently only Groovy is supported.

 Bazooka is built with Google Web Toolkit 2.0 and Guice 2.0.
 The back-end uses the Java Persistence API with Hibernate as concrete implementation targeting